infiniteloopltd/SwiftCarRegistrationAPI/README.md

 # SwiftCarRegistrationAPI

 A wrapper for the Car Registration API in Swift.
 You will require a username and password from http://www.vehicleregistrationapi.com
+This API returns car details from a car number plate in many countries worldwide, including the UK, USA, Australia, India.
+A full list is shown below.

 ## Usage